 The term “jump the shark” was coined by Jon Hein to describe the moment when a series begins its downslide to the point of no return.
 The term was a reference to a Happy Days episode wherein the Fonz becomes a poor man’s Evel Knievel and jumps over a shark during a waterskiing stunt.
 This episode marked the moment from which Happy Days would being to rely on such outlandish plots to fill it’s final seasons.
 The term quickly found its way into the English lexicon to the point of overuse.
 In 2008, New York Times columnist Frank Rich used to term to refer to Barack Obama and more recently, Rush commented that Michelle Bachmann had “jumped the shark.”

 Now that Boardwalk Empire has done the opposite of “jumping the shark” can it become the standard for the phenomena?
 Is there a precedent for what Boardwalk Empire has done?

 NBC’s Parks and Recreation was initially perceived by most as a sad attempt by NBC to further profit off the genius of

 However, “falling into the pit” seems less catchy than “popping the butcher” and the shift in Parks and Recreation wasn’t quite as drastic Boardwalk’s recent feat.

 Boardwalk Empire in the last three episode has saddled itself up next to the greats of HBO original programming.
 With the exception of Mad Men, it’s hard to think of a currently running high-brow drama series with such an original and compelling plot-line.
-Thanks the show’s sudden and drastic shift, Boardwalk Empire will go down in TV history and most certainly survive it’s way through a long and healthily life as a series.
+Thanks to the show’s sudden and drastic shift, Boardwalk Empire will go down in TV history and most certainly survive it’s way through a long and healthly life as a series.